cdapio/tigon/tigon-docs/developer-guide/source/developer.rst

 Flowlets and Instances
 ----------------------
 You can have one or more instances of any given Flowlet, each consuming a disjoint partition of each input.
-You can control the number of instances programmatically via the `REST interfaces <rest.html>`__ or via the CDAP Console.
+You can control the number of instances through the command-line interface (CLI) in Distributed Mode..
 This enables you to scale your application to meet capacity at runtime.

 In Tigon Standalone, multiple Flowlet instances are run in threads, so in some cases